hyndhavamahesh345/task-1-data-cleaning/README.md

-## Task 1
+## 📌 Task 1: AI & ML Internship Assignment
-# Titanic Dataset - Data Cleaning & Preprocessing
+# 🚢 Titanic Dataset - Data Cleaning & Preprocessing

 This repository contains my work on data cleaning and preprocessing as part of my AI/ML internship at **Elevate Labs**.
 The goal was to prepare raw data from the Titanic dataset for machine learning models by applying key preprocessing techniques.